 Filling wood is one of those things that goes part and parcel with woodworking.
-Perfect joinery, with no cracks and nail hole to fill is theoretically possible, as shown by the work of some of the finest woodworkers.
+Perfect joinery, with no cracks and nail holes to fill, is theoretically possible, as shown by the work of some of the finest woodworkers.
 But even they often have something that needs a bit of filling.
-Unless we are going to throw away every piece we cut, which doesn’t come out perfectly, making that nearly invisible joint, we’re stuck with having joints and nail holes that need to be filled.
+Unless we throw away every piece we cut, which doesn’t come out ideally, making that nearly invisible joint, we’re stuck with joints and nail holes that need to be filled.

-Having to fill those joints and nail holes really isn’t the problem.
+Having to fill those joints and nail holes isn’t the problem.
 What is the problem is trying to do so invisibly.
-Obviously, the smaller the seam or hole that needs to be filled, the easier it is to make at least a somewhat invisible seam.
-But besides that, we depend on wood filler to fix it for us, making that seam or hole invisible.
+The smaller the seam or hole that needs to be filled, the easier it is to make at least a somewhat invisible seam.
+Besides that, we depend on wood fillers to fix it for us, making that seam or hole invisible.

 In response to this, manufacturers have developed “stainable wood filler.”
 The idea behind these is that they can be used on projects which will be stained.
 The staining process will stain the wood filler, as it stains the wood, making it invisible.
 However, many have brought the stainable part of that to question.